Shilo (Israeli settlement): History

+Schools and synagogues

 Yeshivat Hesder Shilo was founded in 1979 and has over 100 students including 25 Kollel members.
 As a hesder yeshiva, the students of Shilo combine intensive studies with service in the IDF.
 The Rosh Yeshiva is Rabbi Aviv Gamliel, while Rabbi Michael Brom, founding Rosh Yeshiva, serves as president; Rosh Kollel is Rabbi Gavriel Gabbai.
 Rabbi Aharon (Arele) Harel served as co-Rosh Yeshiva for five years before resigning from this position prior to the start of 5771 (October 2010).

-Like other Yeshivot, the Yeshiva emphasizes intellectual Torah study centred on Talmud and Halacha.
+The Yeshiva emphasizes intellectual Torah study centered on Talmud and Halacha.
 It is, however, atypical in its parallel focus on emunah, internalization and character development, where there are formal study sessions focusing on both Musar literature and Chassidut as part of the daily program.

-After completing the five-year program, some students opt to further their rabbinic studies in the kollel and pursue semicha from the Chief Rabbinate of Israel.
+After completing the five-year program, some students continue their rabbinic studies in the kollel and pursue semicha from the Chief Rabbinate of Israel.
 Students may also certify as teachers with an academic degree (B.Ed.) in the Lifshitz College of Education, with which the yeshiva is affiliated.
 Many students and teaching staff choose to settle in Shilo permanently.

 Midreshet Binat in Shvut Rachel, a midrasha headed by Rabbi Ronen Tamir, was established in 2000 as a branch of the yeshiva.

-Tabernacle synagogue

 The town's main synagogue is designed as a replica of the Biblical Tabernacle.
 It contains replicas and tributes to many of the utensils in the original Tabernacle of Shilo.